 When reproducing this diagram, the trainee needs to keep in mind that every textbook everywhere has made a completely arbitrary choice with regards to the labelling and scale.
 It seems one can put any combination of numbers on either axis.
 Some authors don't even bother.
 For some semblance of authenticity, the diagram above has been modelled on the original Guyton diagram from 1955, but - judging by the values and what we know about the author - these data may well have been collected from a particularly large dog.

-It is important to suppress these suspicions in order to function at the vivas.
+It is important to suppress these suspicions in order to function at the exam.
 For a quick sketch, the essential elements of such a diagram are:

 This is a graphical description of what happens to venous return, in L/min, when right atrial pressure changes.
 As you can see, this is an inverse relationship.
 Like all godfearing fluids, blood flows along a gradient from an area of higher pressure (veins and venules) to an area of lower pressure (the atrium).
-Thus, as right atrial pressure decreases, the venous return increases, until it has reached a plateau.
-HA stylised version of this relationship is offered here:
+Thus, as right atrial pressure decreases, the venous return flow increases, until it has reached a plateau.
+Vice versa, in this model the right atrial pressure forms a "back-pressure" to the A stylised version of this relationship is offered here:

 There is usually a sharp elbow to these diagrams, but as the original graphs below demonstrate, the in-vivo relationship is much smoother than that.
 Again, all of this comes from experiments by Guyton, in 1950s.
 Instead of a pulsatile heart, the cardiac output was provided by a pump which sucked blood out of the right atrium and pushed it directly into the aorta.
 Mean systemic filling pressure was varied by adding fluid, and venous vascular resistance was stable over the course of the experiments.

 The following essential elements belong in this graph: